 A haven for Instagrammers to spoil their feed with selfies from the cliff point with mesmerizing views at the backdrop!!

-PS: The adventurous souls out there can consider hiking down to the beach and lose yourself with the wind in your hair, gleaming white sand under your feet and the gushing sounds of the emerald coloured ocean!!
+PS: The adventurous souls out there can consider hiking down to the beach and lose yourself with the wind in your hair, gleaming white sand under your feet and the gushing sounds of the emerald colored ocean!!

 2) Banyu Wana Amertha Waterfall